iNUX-TUD/Teaching/Lectures/DICTS/README.md

 # DICTS
-Here all language dictionaries are being saved.
+In this directory all language dictionaries are stored.